Frequently Asked Questions about the NC Immunization Program (NCIP)

 • Copies of all vaccine packing slips

 A provider may terminate the NCIP Provider Agreement at any time due to lack of eligible patients, practice closure or other personal reasons.
-Likewise, the Immunization Branch may terminate the agreement due to:
+Likewise, the NCIP may terminate the agreement due to:

 • Failure to comply with NCIP conditions